This article was published May 18, 2017.

 I’ll admit, I got pretty lazy with my eating habits over this semester, and I gained a few pounds.
 This is totally avoidable, however—even if you’re like me and can’t get to the gym very often because of a busy schedule.
 Plan ahead, bring snacks with you, and eat breakfast at home so you don’t have to eat out for every meal.
 This will also help you feel more energetic throughout your busy day!

 Finally, in order to maintain this hectic lifestyle, I had to compromise on some things.
 For instance, yes, I got to go out with my friends—but I had to do homework for the first half hour or so.
 I also had to give up some stuff—like going shopping with my friends—to have time for other stuff—like trips.
 It’s a big game of give and take, and you just have to figure out the right balance for you!

 So there you have it, my five tips for keeping up with school while having an insanely hectic schedule.
 If you’re nervous about next semester, don’t be: you can do this!
-It’s just going to take a little planning, a lot of time management, and even more dedication.
+It’s just going to take a little planning and a lot of time management.